 1a-b: Eulophid protarsus (left), and Pteromalid protarsus (right). tbs=protibial spur.

-This combination of characters separates Nearctic Eulophids from all other Chalcidoidea except the unplaced genus Cales, which is included in this key.
+This combination of characters separates Nearctic Eulophids from all other Chalcidoidea except for Cales Howard, which is included in this key.
 The two Eulophid exceptions to this combination of characters are: the Oriental Entedonine genus Trisecodes Delvare & LaSalle, with 3 tarsal segments, which is separated from Trichogrammatids only by subfamily and generic characters; and the Tetrastichine genus Crataepus, which has a large, forked protibial spur (2a) the form of which is unique and serves well as an identification character.
-Idioporus LaSalle & Polaszek is a Neotropical genus with 4-segmented tarsi, and is currently classified as a Eunotine Pteromalid.
+Idioporus LaSalle & Polaszek is a Neotropical genus, now introduced into the Nearctic, with 4-segmented tarsi.
 In Idioporus, the protibial spur is long and curved though not as stout as in other Pteromalids.
 Tetracampids have a short, straight protibial spur like that of Eulophids, but the tarsi are 5-segmented except for most males, which have 4-segmented mesotarsi.
 Many Tetracampines strongly resemble Eulophines of the Elachertus genus-group.

 2a: Crataepus protibial spur.